bitfield/uptimerobot/README.md

 ## Using the Go library

-If the command-line client doesn't do quite what you need, or if you want to use UptimeRobot API access in your own programs, import the library using:
+If the command-line client doesn't do quite what you need, or if you want to use Uptime Robot API access in your own programs, import the library using:

 ```go
 import "github.com/bitfield/uptimerobot/pkg"